timbjames/timbjames.github.com/_posts/2015-12-08-aspnet-vnext-tsx-debugging.md

 Save this, and then run the project now.
 Your `.tsx` file will now be served by your app and allow you to debug!

+This is no way the best way to do this, so if you know of a better/alternative way, then please comment below and let me know.